se-edu/guides/tutorials/gradle.md

 </tab>
 <tab header="Not using an IDE">

+Run the `java -version` command in the same terminal you use for running Gradle commands, to ensure you are using the intended Java version for Gradle.

-No action required.
+No further action required.
 You should be able to use Gradle via the command line right away.

 </tab>
 <p/>